weewx/weewx/docs_src/hardware/vantage.md

 solution is to add a 180° offset correction.
 You can do this with the following command:

-    wee_device --set-offset=windDir,180
+    weectl device --set-offset=windDir,180

 ### `--set-transmitter-type` {id=vantage_configuring_additional_sensors}

 If you have additional sensors and/or repeaters for your Vantage station, you can configure them using your console.
 However, if you have a [Davis Weather Envoy](https://www.davisinstruments.com/product/wireless-weather-envoy/), it will not have a console!
-As an alternative, `wee_device` can do this using the command `--set-transmitter-type`.
+As an alternative, `weectl device` can do this using the command `--set-transmitter-type`.

 For example, to add an extra temperature sensor to channel 3 and no repeater is used, do the following:

-    wee_device --set-transmitter-type=3,1,2
+    weectl device --set-transmitter-type=3,1,2

 This says to turn on channel 3, set its type to 1 ("Temperature only"), and it will show up in the database as `extraTemp2`.
 No repeater id was specified, so